cdl-geneseo/geneseo-dictionary/S/Sex_assigned_at_birth_or_SAAB.md

 # Sex assigned at birth or SAAB

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Sex assigned at birth or SAAB

 Created by  David Sweeney, last modified on May 05, 2023

 (abbr.)
 1. Term used to describe the gender given to one person at the time they are born.
 (Sweeney, S-Z, 2023)Example: &quot;My SAAB is male, but I'm non-binary&quot;